tim-krebs/Powershell/README.md

 for dealing with structured data (e.g. JSON, CSV, XML, etc.), REST APIs, and object models.
 It includes a command-line shell, an associated scripting language and a framework for processing cmdlets.

-## New to PowerShell?

-Whether you're a Developer, a DevOps or an IT Professional, this doc will help you getting started with PowerShell.
-In this document we'll cover the following: installing PowerShell, samples walkthrough, PowerShell editor, debugger, testing tools and a map book for experienced bash users to get started with PowerShell faster.

-The exercises in this document are intended to give you a solid foundation in how to use PowerShell.
-You won't be a PowerShell guru at the end of reading this material but you will be well on your way with the right set of knowledge to start using PowerShell.

-If you have 30 minutes now, let’s try it.

 ## Get PowerShell

 You can download and install a PowerShell package for any of the following platforms.